+Hello and welcome!
 I started this blog to connect with people who enjoy entertaining, thoughtful, and sometimes funny stories from the barn, the end of a dog leash or wherever else I find inspiration.
-But after having the blog for over a year now, its meaning to me has deepened and I hope to continue connecting with and entertaining others.
+After having the blog for over two years now, its meaning has deepened for me and I hope to continue connecting with, and entertaining others.

 Where to start?
 I pointed you to a few of my pieces above, by far my most popular post has been 5 Things No One Tells You About The Cost of Owning A Horse.
 But my post on chafing is funny and helpful (avoid those rub burns on the inside of your knees).
 And then there are my posts on showing your horse and being kind to yourself in the process, as well as how progress in riding (and probably in many areas of life) is more important than winning.